 Sustainability and well functionality are major challenges for the entire water aid world.
 Many water organizations exist to provide clean water, but frequently wells dry up or break down within a few years.
 Marion Medical Mission faces those same difficulties, but has found a maintenance process that returns high levels of success.
-Of the 19,000+ MMM wells built since 1990 we are reported at 92% functionality, a number that we’re continually working improve.
+We’re continually working improve to the 29,000+ MMM wells built since 1990.

 So how do we maintain such high well functionality when it’s such a challenge?
 Or more accurately, how do the communities maintain such high well functionality?
 Two words: infrastructure and ownership.
 Here at MMM we believe that each village community must take ownership over their well for it to be sustainable.
 And with an organized and committed group of Field Officers, installation supervisors, builders, maintenance people, water committee members and villagers, these communities are provided a vehicle to sustainability.